Capital punishment in India

 Capital punishment in India is the highest legal penalty for crimes under the country's main substantive penal legislation, the Bharatiya Nyaya Sanhita (formerly Indian Penal Code), as well as other laws.
 Executions are carried out by hanging as the primary method of execution.
-The method of execution per Section 354(5) of the Code of Criminal Procedure, 1973 is "Hanging by the neck until dead", and the penalty is imposed only in the 'rarest of cases'.
+The method of execution per Section 393(5) of Bharatiya Nagarik Suraksha Sanhita, 2023 is "Hanging by the neck until dead", and the penalty is imposed only in the 'rarest of rare cases'.

-Currently, there are around 539 prisoners on death row in India.
+Currently, there are around 564 prisoners on death row in India.
 The most recent executions in India took place on 20 March 2020, when four of the 2012 Delhi gang rape and murder case perpetrators were executed at the Tihar Jail in Delhi.

 History

 In the Code of Criminal Procedure (CrPC), 1898 death was the default punishment for murder and required the concerned judges to give reasons in their judgment if they wanted to give life imprisonment instead.
 By an amendment to the CrPC in 1955, the requirement of written reasons for not imposing the death penalty was removed, reflecting no legislative preference between the two punishments.
 In 1973, when the CrPC was amended further, life imprisonment became the norm and the death penalty was to be imposed only in exceptional cases, particularly if a heinous crime committed deems the perpetrator too dangerous to even be 'considered' for paroled release into society after 20 years and required 'special reasons'.
 This significant change indicated a desire to limit the imposition of the death penalty in India.